tejas2510/Klaybot-v3/README.md

 ##  📝  Tutorial

-**Firstly run requirements.bat in the folder.**
+**Firstly open the folder containing the files and open powershell here**

-After that run this in the python shell.
-Make sure you open the python shell in the core folder.
+After that run this in powershell.
+Make sure to run it one after another and powershell should be opened in the core folder.
+>pip install -r requirements.txt\
+>python\
 >import nltk \
 >nltk.download("punkt")
 ```